 10 Views Of The Charlotte County, Virginia Amish Community

-I’ve already written about this community several times – in posts on an “off-the-map” Amish dry goods store, on Amish phone shacks, and on Esh’s Variety Stand, a little 2-day-a-week business selling baked goods, canned goods, and more.
+I’ve already written about this community several times – in posts on an “off-the-map” Amish dry goods store, on Amish phone shacks, and on Esh’s Variety Stand, a little two-day-a-week business selling baked goods, canned goods, and more.

 I though you might enjoy a few more looks at this community, taken in April and June.
+So here are 10 favorite shots, and some comments on each.

 I liked this shot of a buggy coming down the road.
 I believe it’s actually the same buggy as in the photo above, about 30 seconds earlier in time.